 In some cases, learning difficulties like ADHD, Dyslexia or ADD might be responsible for low or proper concentration in kids.
 You can help by consulting a professional for proper diagnosis and guidance in such cases.

 Brain exercises: Solving different kinds of puzzles or playing memory games, sudoku, chess can help to improve concentration in kids.

-Spending time in nature: Research suggests that natural environments could benefit brain development and may also improve concentration power in children.
+Spending time in nature: Another tips to improve concentration in kids is spending time in nature.
+Research suggests that natural environments could benefit brain development and may also improve concentration power in children.
 Even a 20-minute walk in the park could help improve concentration in kids more than a walk of the same length in an urban setting.

-Eggs: Eggs are a good source of several nutrients tied to brain health, including vitamin B6, B9 and B12.
+Eggs are a good source of several nutrients tied to brain health, including vitamin B6, B9 and B12.
 Eating whole eggs (egg white and yolk) helps regulate memory because of Choline.
-Research suggests that regular consumption of eggs has been associated with improved cognitive performance in kids and adults.
+Research suggests that regular consumption of eggs improves cognitive performance in kids and adults.
 (Why kids need vitamins?)

-Nuts and Seeds: Nuts like peanuts, walnuts, pistachios, almonds and cashews are very important for a child’s brain development and cognitive functions and hence should be included in their daily diet.
+Nuts like peanuts, walnuts, pistachios, almonds and cashews are very important for a child’s brain development and cognitive functions.
+Including them in your child’s daily diet is very beneficial.
 (Other benefits of nuts and seeds)

 Herbs to improve concentration in kids:

 Curcumin: Curcumin has a protein called brain-derived neurotrophic factor (BDNF) which is found in the brain and spinal cord that plays a key role in keeping nerve cells healthy, as well as regulating communication between nerve cells, which is critical for learning and memory for kid.
 (Foods for overall brain development?)